alphagov/paas-tech-docs/source/documentation/deploying_services/index.md

 cf update-service postgres SERVICE_NAME -p PLAN -c '{"apply_at_maintenance_window": true, "preferred_maintenance_window": "START_DAY:START_TIME-END_DAY:END_TIME"}'
 ```

-where `SERVICE_NAME` is a unique, descriptive name for this service instance and `PLAN` is the plan you want, for example:
+where `SERVICE_NAME` is a unique, descriptive name for this service instance and `PLAN` is the plan that you are upgrading to, for example:

 ```
 cf update-service postgres my-pg-service -p S-HA-dedicated-9.5 -c '{"apply_at_maintenance_window": true, "preferred_maintenance_window": "wed:03:32-wed:04:02"}'